isjxique/subway_display_project/README.md

 # Subway Clock Project
-For our first Raspberry Pi project we decided to making a NYC subway themed clock with a led pixel display and a Raspberry Pi.
+For our first Raspberry Pi project we decided to make a NYC subway themed clock with a led pixel display and a Raspberry Pi.

 ## Project goals
 Main goal: